swiss-ai-center/a-guide-to-mlops/README.md

 If you make changes to the documentation, the web page should reload.

-### Local development with Python
+### Format the documentation

-To improve the documentation locally, run [Zensical](https://zensical.org/) with the following commands:
+To format the Markdown documentation, run [mdwrap](https://github.com/swiss-ai-center/mdwrap) with the following commands:

 #### With standard Python tools